replicatedhq/replicated-field-labs/labs/lab03-support-cli/README.md

 In this lab, we'll learn how to debug and diagnose support problems when the KOTS admin console is unavailable.

+* **What you will do**:
+    * Learn to use the `kubectl support-bundle` CLI tools
+* **Who this is for**: This lab is for anyone who will be involved in diagnosing end-user issues in the field
+    * Support Engineers
+    * Implementation / Field Engineers
+    * Full Stack / DevOps / Product Engineers
+* **Prerequisities**:
+    * Basic working knowledge of Kubernetes
+* **Outcomes**:
+    * You will be ready to use the support-bundle CLI to collect a bundle & analysis in the rare case that an instance is struggling to the point that the KOTS admin console is unavailable

+### Before you start

 > **NOTE**: If you have configured your <span style="color:#1E90FF;">**/etc/hosts**</span> file with the instance(s) names and IP address(es) you can use the lab name, i.e. lab03-support-cli in place of the node IP address.

 You can open the KOTS admin console* for your node by navigating to https://lab03-support-cli:8800 in a browser.
 Otherwise use `https://<Instance IP Address>:8800`.
 The password to your instance will be provided as part of the lab, or you can reset by SSHing into the node and running the below `kubectl kots` command.